ruloweb/spark/README.md

 spark-shell --master spark://localhost:7077 --conf spark.driver.host=172.17.0.1
 ```

-Keep in mind that you need to set the `spark.driver.host` to a address reachable from the Spark Workers
+Keep in mind that you need to set the `spark.driver.host` to an address reachable from the Spark Workers

 ### Scaling